MyraMyraOTW/Erkan_Steelheart/README.md

 #### Day 2
 I have been introduced to the party by the Colonel and while receiving a hostile welcome from Jun, Heskan eventually gave me the benefit of the doubt.
 The Colonel gave the party a very lucrative mission rewarding lands worth ~2200 GP and 250 GP each.
 The Colonel requested I travel with the party to solve an issue at the damaged church.
 Two of my battle brothers have been charmed by the fishy smelling elf and I will do my best to get them home safe.

+We travelled to see an elf named Adallon on the other side of the city and talked about some information I did not have context for.

+While travelling to the Bedrock Inn, Golan and myself took  a shortcut and I got drunk.
+I ended up passing out on the stairs.

+#### Day 3
+I've spent the morning talking with Thoridin and learned of what the party has been up to while he's been around.

+At around 5 PM we headed out to the broken church.

+###### The Broken Church

+**Part 1**
+We've made it to the broken church and managed to clear the top floor with not much issue.
+1 casualty and 8 unconscious dwarven commoners.
+It appears we've been noticed by the foul creature within sadly.
+We've tied up 7 of the unconscious dwarves and are poised to enter the building.

+**Part 2**